 Will you, nevertheless, need to engage a dietitian or invest in a costly supplement regimen?
 No, not at all.
 Instead, you’ll consume items that you can find in your own kitchen or just around the block.
 Check it out for yourself:

-The first item on our list is a food that is most likely at the front of your local grocery store, if not in your refrigerator right now.
+The first item on our list of fertility-boosting foods is a food that is most likely at the front of your local grocery store, if not in your refrigerator right now.
 Raspberries, blueberries, and strawberries are high in folic acid and vitamin C, both of which support good embryonic development.